girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/AdaBoost Algorithm/README.md

 ## Introduction

-AdaBoost algorithm, short for Adaptive Boosting, is a Boosting technique used as an Ensemble Method in Machine Learning.
-It is called Adaptive Boosting as the weights are re-assigned to each instance, with higher weights assigned to incorrectly classified instances.
-Boosting is used to reduce bias as well as variance for supervised learning.
-It works on the principle of learners growing sequentially.
-Except for the first, each subsequent learner is grown from previously grown learners.
-In simple words, weak learners are converted into strong ones.
-The AdaBoost algorithm works on the same principle as boosting with a slight difference.
+AdaBoost algorithm, is short form for Adaptive Boosting, and it is a Boosting technique used as an Ensemble Method.
+This is called Adaptive Boosting because the weights are re-assigned to each instance, and higher weights are given to incorrectly classified instances.
+It is used to decrease bias and variance for supervised learning.
+It works on the concept of learners increasing sequentially as each subsequent learner is grown from previous learners except the first layer.
+Weak learners are transformed into strong ones.

 ## Properties and Applications of the Algorithm

-1. Adaboost adjusts adaptively the errors of the weak hypotheses by weak learner.
+1. It adjusts the errors of the weak hypotheses by weak learner in an adaptive way.
-2. Unlike the conventional boosting algorithm, the prior error need not be known ahead of time.
+2. The prior error need not be known ahead of time which is not the case of the normal boosting algorithm.
-3. The update rule reduces the probability assigned to those examples on which the hypothesis makes a good predictions and increases the probability of the examples on which the prediction is poor.
+3. The update rule decreases the probability given to examples on which the hypothesis makes good predictions and increases the probability of the examples on which the prediction is not good.

-AdaBoost can be used to solve a variety of real-world problems, such as predicting customer churn and classifying the types of topics customers are talking/calling about.
-The algorithm is heavily utilised for solving classification problems, given its relative ease of implementation in languages such as R and Python.
+AdaBoost can be used to solve a variety of daily life problems, such as predicting customer churn and classifying the types of topics customers are having conversation about.
+The algorithm is heavily utilised for solving classification problems, because of its relative ease of implementation in languages such as R and Python.

 ## How does it work?